 Crispy Chicken Tenders

 Chicken Tenders are boneless strips of fried chicken that can easily be dipped into your favorite sauce.
 They are a favorite way to eat chicken from children to adults.
-There is no reason to go out to order boneless wings when you can make your own any night of the week!
+There is no reason to go out to order boneless wings when you can make your own crispy chicken any night of the week!
+I will also let you know how to make these in an air fryer.

 Crispy Chicken Tenders Ingredients